ThomasDev82/ThomasDev82/README.md

 Here is some information about me:

 - 🔭 I’m currently working on ...
-Full stack development
+Mobile development and Full stack development
 - 🌱 I’m currently learning ...
 Flutter & Dart
 - 👯 I’m looking to collaborate on ...
 Help beginners
 - 💬 Ask me about ...
 Anything!